MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/create-guide.md

 author: Mamaylya
-description: Use the PC app in Microsoft Dynamics 365 Guides as the first step in creating a guide. ms.author: mamaylya ms.date: 11/17/2020 ms.service: crm-online ms.topic: article
+description: Use the PC app in Microsoft Dynamics 365 Guides as the first step in creating a guide. ms.author: mamaylya ms.date: 12/08/2020 ms.service: crm-online ms.topic: article
 title: Create a guide by using the Dynamics 365 Guides PC app ms.reviewer: v-brycho
 ---

-# Create a guide by using the Dynamics 365 Guides PC app
+# Create or find a guide in the Dynamics 365 Guides PC app

 [!include [rename-banner](~/includes/cc-data-platform-banner.md)]

+## Create a guide

 1. [Open the Microsoft Dynamics 365 Guides PC app](install-sign-in-pc-app.md).